 Even though PSD2 is a European-specific standard, Cloudbeds fully supports security globally.
 If you don’t have integrated payments, then there is the potential for payment processing to be a massive overhead for you.

 With Cloudbeds Payments, we keep your guest and payment data all in one place.
-You can see the status of the reservation, you can change your policy, you have enough time and information to request 3D Secure authorization so you can either contact the customer if their payment doesn’t go through or cancel the reservation and make the accommodation available for others to book.
+You can see the status of the reservation, you can change your policy, and you have enough time and information to request 3D Secure authorization so you can either contact the customer if their payment doesn’t go through or cancel the reservation and make the accommodation available for others to book.

-You have to have precise alignment between your PMS and payment processor to manage all your transactions or else you may lose revenue.
+You have to have precise alignment between your PMS and payment processor to manage all your transactions, or else you may lose revenue.
 We focus on aligning payments for you.